“We promise Honesty, Integrity & Transparency.”

 Farming was a natural fit for George and Ola, who have spent their entire adult lives fighting for social and environmental justice issues.
 So when George graduated college, he started working at an organic farm and never turned back.

-In 2014 the family purchased the pristine farmland they had been renting for many years and in 2016 expanded their land to include a new organic blueberry farm just a mile down the road.
+In 2014 the family purchased the pristine farmland they had been renting for many years and in 2016 expanded their land to include a new blueberry farm just a mile down the road.

 The dedicated farmers who work alongside George and Ola in the field, become part of their extended family and return year after year.